This Is What She's Like: Critical reception

 The song was released on the third Dexys Midnight Runners studio album, Don't Stand Me Down, in September 1985.
 The album received negative reviews, and Barry Egan of the Sunday Independent wrote in 1997 that the album was "unanimously reviled" when released, although Easlea (2011) claims that this was not the case.
 The album (which has been re-released in different versions) has, in the intervening years, been hailed by some critics as a "misunderstood masterpiece", and a "lost Eighties classic".
 Dave Simpson of The Guardian described the album as Rowland's equivalent of Pet Sounds.

 "This Is What She's Like" has been identified as the centrepiece of Don't Stand Me Down by several reviewers, including Gavin Martin of The Independent, Simon Price of the same newspaper, in The Mojo Collection: The Ultimate Music Companion (2007), and in 1001 Albums You Must Hear Before You Die.
 John Kovalic of The Capital Times regarded the song as the album's highlight, while Davis Niewert of the Missoulian stated that it was one of only three good tracks on the album.
 The track was also singled out by Emily Barker for NME, who called the album "music of astonishing ambition".
-The Financial Times reviewer Neil O'Sullivan, writing in 2012, described "This Is What She's Like" as Rowland's "most ambitious song".
+Uncut's Stephen Trousse, writing in 2012, called the song Rowland's "masterpiece".
+In the same year, Financial Times reviewer Neil O'Sullivan described it as Rowland's "most ambitious song".

 The track was described by Sean O'Hagan as "the single most bizarre escapade yet foisted on an unsuspecting public in the guise of a Dexys song."
 Simon Mares, in a negative review, called the song a "rambling reprise" of the previous Dexys Midnight Runners album Too-Rye-Ay.
 Colin Adams of Melody Maker praised the comedy of the song, saying that the opening dialogue was like a sketch from Alas Smith and Jones, before the song becomes more like a Mike Leigh play.
 Taking a contrary view, John Harrison of The Sydney Morning Herald called the opening of the song "fatuous dialogue" and a waste of time, and also denigrated Rowland's singing.
 Mares was also critical of the dialogue.